slint-ui/slint/docs/langref/src/concepts/layouting.md

 The default values for `x` and `y` properties are such that elements are centered within their parent.

-The default values for `width` and `height` depend on the element.
+The default values for `width` and `height` depend on the type of element.
 Some elements are sized automatically based on their content, such as `Image`, `Text`, and most widgets.
 The following elements don't have content and default to fill their parent element: